-Manual Handling Course Ireland: Your Complete Guide
+Manual Handling Course Ireland: Complete 2026 Guide

 Aoife just took over as operations manager at a food processing plant in Meath.
 On her first week, she discovered that a third of the production staff have no manual handling training on file.
 The previous manager let it slide.
 She now needs to get 40 people trained without shutting down production lines.